OurVoiceUSA/HelloVoter/docs/Canvassing-FAQ.md

 Talk to your County or State Clerk/Secretary for information on how to obtain voter data from the Government.
 Political parties often provide data to their own candidates, and you can sometimes buy data from various for-profit entities.

+You can also just start knocking on doors!
+Not having any data to start with doesn't prevent you from recording data as you go.
+The app allows you to add pins and edit the address yourself.

 ### Why do you integrate with Dropbox?

 As Our Voice USA is a non-profit, we aren't able to host data for you for three reasons: